 Permission audits should be performed regularly.
-You can use the existing SharePoint options for that audits (which are limited), write your own custom PowerShell script, or use a third-party tool for SharePoint permissions management such as our SPDocKit, for example.
+You can use the existing SharePoint options for that audits (which are limited), write your own custom PowerShell script, or use a third-party tool for SharePoint permissions management.

 To check whether a particular user has permissions on a certain site, use the Check Permission button in the SharePoint interface.
 In order to figure out exactly where this user has permissions, you will need a third-party tool.